Troubleshooting Data Exports

 To test this functionality, the user needs to click the Send Test Data button.
-This will generate a dummy test event and send it to the customer’s SIEM data export Kafka topic.
+This generates a dummy test event and sends it to the customer’s SIEM data export Kafka topic.
 This test event generation process might take up to 1 minute as shown in the following screenshot:

 If the test event data is successfully written in the customer Kafka topic, a success message is displayed, indicating that the SIEM Connection is successful.
 Depending on your chosen environment (Splunk and Sentinel), admins can copy the query and check their SIEM environments for the test event.

 For Elasticsearch and other environments, the following success message is displayed.